unity-sds/unity-ads-deployment/ci_cd/README.md

 The second parameter *\<list entry\>* was already discussed above.
 The first parameter *\<architecture\>* is replaced with the selected architecture for the EC2 instance.
 The architecture argument to the terraform command can be provided through *gl_runner_architecture* terraform variable, which has a default value of *"x86_64"*.

 The only variable of this terraform script that does not have a default value is *gl_runner_registration_token*.
 Therefore, an argument for *gl_runner_registration_token* must be entered at the terraform command line or when prompted.

-### Registration Token

-Gitlab executor registration process requires a registration token.
-This software defines the variable

-* _gl_runner_registration_token_

-for entering the current registration token.
-To see the token at MCP GitLab
-1. Log in to MCP GitLab
-2. starting from top menu bar, go to
-   * Main menu  >  Groups  >  Your groups  >  Unity
-3. starting from left side-bar, go to
-   * CI/CD  >  Runners
-4. on the right side of the location above the area where registered executors are listed, go to
-   * Register a group runner  >  Registration token
-5. click on the eye icon to see the registration token

-The registration token can be reset at this same location.